 Company ( WFC ),

 Chase & Co. ( JPM ) and Bank

 of America Corporation ( BAC ).

 Institutions are striving hard to be profitable and are bolstering

-Around two-thirds of all institutions insured by the FDIC, which
+Around 60% of all institutions insured by FDIC reported enhanced

 The profitability measure - average return on assets (ROA) surged